zaguiini/use-data-structures/README.md

 The power of advanced data structures -- now on React!

-This lib adds reactive capacities to data structures, like `Set`s and `Map`s to React.
+Powered by [Immutable.JS](https://immutable-js.github.io/), this library adds reactive capacities to data structures, like `Set`s and `Map`s as React state.

 ## Installation